Sarah-Bue/budget-buddy/README.md

 ### Add Expenses

-- The program collects various details from the user for each new expense, namely date, description, category, and amount.
+- The program collects various details from users for each new expense, namely date, description, category, and amount.
 - Each detail is collected using a new prompt and validated before users can proceed to the next detail.
 -  Error messages inform users of incorrect inputs.
 - After all details have been completed, users are shown a summary of their expense details.
-- Users can choose to confirm their inputs and save them to the Google Sheet, or re-enter them if they need to make any changes.
+- Users can choose to confirm their inputs and save them to Google Sheets, or re-enter them if they need to make any changes.
-- Alternatively, users can choose to return to the main menu without making any changes to the Google Sheet.
+- Alternatively, users can choose to return to the main menu without making any changes to Google Sheets.
 - After an expense has been added, users can choose to add another expense, which will restart the process from the first step, or to return to the main menu.

 <details>